 Traders are responsible for removing ALL of their own waste from the market, and must also avoid putting anything down the drains.

 No, not at present.
-You must bring your own water for cooking etc. and make plans for hand washing (i.e. using anti-bacterial wipes, disposable gloves, tongs etc.)
+You must bring your own water for cooking etc. and make plans for hand washing (i.e. using anti-bacterial wipes, disposable gloves, tongs, heating up water etc.)

 Still stuck?
 Feel free to drop us an email at firstname.lastname@example.org and we’ll do our best to answer your query.